Woutifier/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

 ****************************************************

 You can change the visual appearance of drag and drop problems in your courses.
-You can change the appearance of the draggable items in an individual problem or
+You can change the colors of the draggable items in an individual problem or you can completely customize the appearance of drag and drop problems.

+* The **Background color** and **Text color** controls for the draggable items in a drag and drop problem set the appearance of items for an individual problem.
+You can choose colors for the background and text of items when you create or edit a drag and drop problem.

+* You can develop a Python programming language module and include a custom Cascading Style Sheet (CSS) file for drag and drop problems in your Open edX site.
+For more information, see :ref:`installation:styling_drag_and_drop_problems`.

 .. include:: ../../../links/links.rst